OCA/project/project_hr/readme/CONFIGURE.rst

 #.
 Go to *Project > Projects*.
 #.
 Click on the 3 vertical dots of one of the project kanban cards for
-   unfolding options and select "Edit".
+   unfolding options and select "Settings".
 #.
 Put the wanted employee categories on the field "Employee Categories".

 For setting employee categories: